 For the next 1 year Kerala will follow these COVID-19 rules

-Thurvanaonthapuram, July 06: In the wake of the ongoing pandemic, Kerala has set norms and restrictions which will be applicable for one full year.
+Thiruvananthapuram, July 06: In the wake of the ongoing pandemic, Kerala has set norms and restrictions which will be applicable for one full year.

 In the new rules, the Kerala government has said that wearing of masks and social distancing norms would be mandatory.
 These rules would be in force for one year, the government has also said.